-One of Zakynthos’ most peaceful and naturally beautiful beach resorts, Kalamaki is tucked away on the island’s southern coast, a few kilometres outside Zante Town.
-Known for its carefully preserved beach that’s popular with rare nesting turtles, the resort is ideal for couples and families looking for a relaxed break with lovely Greek tavernas, markets, and a top waterpark nearby.
+One of Zakynthos’ most peaceful and naturally beautiful beach resorts Kalamaki, is tucked away on the island’s southern coast, a few kilometres outside Zante Town.
+Known for its carefully preserved beach that’s popular with rare nesting turtles, the resort is ideal for couples and families looking for a relaxing break with lovely Greek tavernas, markets, and a top waterpark nearby.

 This resort is also within easy reach of the airport, so you’ll be relaxing at your hotel before you know it.

 Kalamaki enjoys warm, Mediterranean summers and mild winters.
 Sunshine is almost guaranteed from June to August, and it's often warm enough for a comfortable dip in the sea from around late May until October, or even November.

 Zakynthos International Airport (ZTH).

 Book your holiday to Kalamaki with Thomas Cook to spend the sunny days on a golden beach, exploring Zakynthos’ rolling countryside and visiting Tsilivi Water Park with the kids.

 What is included ?

 Even if your holiday is only a few days, you must make time to visit Navagio, an amazing sandy cove with huge cliffs and the remains of a shipwreck.
 While it can be very busy in the peak season, you can beat the crowds by arriving in the early morning when you'll have more space to relax on the beach before the cruise ships arrive later.
 You can also see the cove from the viewpoint, 600 feet above the ground, where you'll probably recognise the view from postcards and travel guides.